 Nancy Wilson first decided that she wanted to be a musician after watching the epic premiere of the Beatles on The Ed Sullivan Show.
 That was all the inspiration she needed.
-At that time, most girls wanted to “get with” one of the Beatles.
-Not Nancy, though… she wanted to BE (like) the Beatles.
+At that time, most girls fantasized about getting with one of the Beatles.
+Not Nancy, though… her fantasy was to be one of the Beatles.